What Stakeholder Engagement Is and What You Should Know About It

 In order to engage with the stakeholders, there are 4 key components that you will need to implement in the process.
 Those components are:

-Identify all of the existing stakeholders which includes both internal and external stakeholders.
-Some stakeholders, like the project manager, may be more visible due to their involvement while some others, for example an investor, might be less apparent.
+Identify all of the existing stakeholders, which include both internal and external stakeholders.
+Some stakeholders may be more visible due to their involvement (such as a project manager), while others might be less apparent (such as an investor).

 The best way to analyze your stakeholders is by creating a map to define each stakeholder based on their importance and influence to the organization.
 This will help your organization identify and efficiently use the available resources on stakeholders with higher interest and need for information.
 You can start by creating questions based on these points: